-These Terms and Conditions shall apply to all translation services that LINGUA LEGIS GmbH ("LINGUA LEGIS") offers or provides, directly or via third parties, to the respective customer (the "Customer”).
-In placing its order, the Customer acknowledges and accepts in full the Terms and Conditions, which shall apply for the entire duration of the business relationship.
+These Terms and Conditions shall govern all services that LINGUA LEGIS GmbH ("LINGUA LEGIS") offers or provides, directly or via third parties, to the respective customer (the "Customer").
+For purposes of these Terms and Conditions, "Customer" shall mean solely entrepreneurs, legal persons under public law or special funds under public law within the meaning of section 310 (1) of the German Civil Code (Bürgerliches Gesetzbuch, "BGB").
+By confirming an order, the Customer acknowledges and accepts in full the Terms and Conditions, which shall apply for the entire duration of the business relationship.
 Any conflicting terms or conditions shall be of no force or effect unless expressly confirmed by LINGUA LEGIS in writing.

 § 2 Inquiries and offers

-§ 3 Calculation basis
+§ 4 Calculation basis

-2. The fee charged for translation work is based on the text volume, degree of difficulty will be determined by LINGUA LEGIS at its discretion.
-If, in the assessment of LINGUA LEGIS, the source text is exceptionally difficult in that it requires special expertise (e.g., technical, IT, medical) and contains a large number of technical terms, LINGUA LEGIS reserves the right to charge a higher rate in accordance with the LINGUA LEGIS price list.
+The degree of difficulty will be determined by LINGUA LEGIS at its discretion.
+If, in the assessment of LINGUA LEGIS, the source text is exceptionally difficult in that it requires special subject matter expertise (e.g., technical, IT, medical) and contains a large number of technical terms, LINGUA LEGIS reserves the right to charge a higher per-line/per-word rate in accordance with the LINGUA LEGIS price list.

-3. The price for additional services (e.g., preparation of terminology, graphic design such as images, formulae, tables, creation of master copies) shall be agreed on the basis of the time expended.
-The same shall apply with respect to the translation of text revisions.
-The hourly rates are likewise covered by the price lists.
+3. The price for additional services (e.g., preparation of terminology, graphic design such as images, formulae, tables, creation of master copies) shall be agreed separately and billed on an hourly basis.
+The translation of text revisions shall also be billed on an hourly basis.

-4. For large-scale translation projects, LINGUA LEGIS may require an advance payment or payment in instalments as the work is completed.
+6. For large-scale translation projects, LINGUA LEGIS may require an advance payment or payment in instalments as the work is completed.

-§ 4 Performance of work
+§ 5 Performance

 1. Translation work will be performed to the best of LINGUA LEGIS' knowledge and ability.
 LINGUA LEGIS undertakes to render an appropriate and professional translation of the text provided by the Customer from the source language into the agreed target language.
 The translation work will be performed by qualified translators with the utmost care and pursuant to the principles and standards of the profession.
 The translation rendered will either be a literal or contextual translation, depending on the intended meaning of the target text.
 The completed translation will be reviewed by a second translator for correct usage of language, completeness and substantive accuracy.